 “In our final round, you will have a chance to make your perfect your cupcakes from round 2.
 Based on the suggestions from the judges- you’ll want to improve your cupcakes from round 2, and in round 3 you have to decorate ALL of the cupcakes in your flavor.

 You will be judged on taste and overall presentation.
 Today’s theme is: birthday party!
 You’ll need all of your decorated cupcakes presented in a way that fits that theme.
 You’ll have 20 minutes for this challenge!
 Go!”

 We ended the party with every guest grabbing their favorite cupcake so that we could sing “Happy Birthday” to my daughter, Lili Ann.

 Each guest took home two boxes of cupcakes in these pink boxes their party favor (along with her apron).
+You can download the free printable box tag below!
 Our party guests had a great time, and my daughter adored her “Cupcake Wars” birthday party!

 Awesome!
 Click here to join the MomOf6 Party Planners Community!
 Once you confirm your subscription they will download right to your desktop or device.
 The download includes the Cupcake Wars party invitation, thank you note, and cupcake box favor tags, as well the “show script” for your party!

 Please note that these printables are for your personal use only and are not to be distributed or sold.
 These printables will download as a pdf file which can be saved and printed.
 If you would like to upload these printables to PicMonkey to personalize them, you'll need to change the pdf file to a jpg file.
 You can find great instructions on how to convert a pdf to a jpg here.

 Would you like to see some more ideas for kids birthday parties?